burtonator/anki-bluesky/pdf-annotation-exporter/README.md

 What works:

-- I can past poc.js into a PDF.js loaded PDF and it's able to export the text and also the image of the highlighted text.
+- I can paste poc.js into a PDF.js loaded PDF and it's able to export the text and also the image of the highlighted text.

-# What I need help on?

-- Is there a reliable way to extract the HTML with all the formatting for the PDF to be embedded elsewhere in an iframe?
-Some type of data URL of encoded HTML would be ideal.

-# Example:
+- Exporting the entire page as a PNG

+- Finding the box coordinates around the highlight.

 ## Text extracted